“I can’t keep up with the amount of hair on my chin! At this rate, I’m going to end up in the circus as the bearded lady,” 36-year-old Shannon shared.

 As insulin climbs it can stimulate the adrenals to produce testosterone.

-And while many body tissues will begin ignoring insulin signals (insulin resistance), your ovaries are among the few organs that will continue to remain sensitive to insulin…even when insulin just will not quit bugging that cell!
+While many body tissues will begin ignoring insulin signals (insulin resistance), your ovaries are among the few organs that will continue to remain sensitive to insulin.
+Even when insulin just will not quit bugging that cell!

-This stimulation causes the ovary to produce testosterone, and in women with PCOS (and the chronic insulin overstimulation that accompanies it) this can lead to the typical structural changes that are seen in PCOS.
+This stimulation causes the ovary to produce testosterone.
+In women with PCOS (and the chronic insulin overstimulation that accompanies it), this can lead to the typical structural changes that are seen in PCOS.

 What to Do About That High Testosterone…